Hatfield, Herefordshire

-Hatfield is a village in the Hatfield and Newhampton civil parish of Herefordshire, England.
+Hatfield is a village and former civil parish, now in the parish of Hatfield and Newhampton, in the county of Herefordshire, England.
+In 1961 the parish had a population of 141.
+On 1 April 1987 the parish was abolished and merged with New Hampton to form "Hatfield & Newhampton".

 Nearby settlements include the village of Bockleton, and the towns of Tenbury Wells, Bromyard and Leominster.
 The city and county town of Hereford is 14 mi to the south-southwest.
 The Herefordshire Trail runs through the village.

 St Leonard's, the local church, is one of the oldest in Herefordshire; a church here was recorded in the Domesday Book of 1086.
 St Leonard's includes 13th and 14th-century bells and a late Saxon tub font.
 There is also a blocked late Saxon north doorway.

 There is a caravan site in the village.